DavFeng1/nvim/README.md

 # Neovim Configuration

-To setup you'll need to install Packer first then run `:PackerSync` to download and install plugins.

-Neovim v0.8.0 or above reccomended
+Neovim v0.10.0 or above required

 Supports
 -  Custom color theming which maps to highlight groups of all plugins